gatling/gatling/src/sphinx/realtime_monitoring/index.rst

  * Users metrics
  * Requests metrics

-Gatling pushes this data to Graphite every second.
+Gatling pushes this data to Graphite every second by default, but the push frequency can be changed by setting the "writeInterval" in the GraphiteDataWriter section of gatling.conf

 User metrics
 ------------